Audiveris/audiveris/docs/_pages/ui_tools/inter_editor.md

 If you want to extend or reduce the number of staves embraced by a Brace instance (which is a rather heavy operation that impacts the definition of parts within a system), this must be done **explicitly** by adding or removing a manual Brace.
+Please refer to [Part merge](part.md) section for such Brace usage.

 ### Beam editor